Larrry85/rally/help/interfaces.md

 - The buttons must not function after the race is ended.
 They should disappear or be visually disabled.

 # Leader Board

+### The public displays are 40-75 inch smart displays (monitors with web browsers) which are positioned in guest and race driver areas.
+Each public display interface must feature a button to launch full-screen mode.

 ### user
 - Guest
 ### input